You On AI Field Guide · The Trivandrum Training (Schumpeterian Reading) The You On AI Field Guide Home

 In Schumpeterian terms, each engineer had become a small-scale entrepreneur.
 She could introduce new combinations (features, architectures, user-facing capabilities) that previously required the coordinated effort of multiple specialists.
 The single-conversation collapse of what had been a multi-stage production process transformed her economic function.

 The event also illuminated the scaling question.
 Twenty engineers, each capable of what a team previously required, produce a dramatic redistribution of organizational capacity.
-Segal's decision to retain the team and expand capability rather than reduce headcount — documented in The Orange Pill's final chapters — represented a specific institutional choice that Schumpeter's framework identifies as consequential but does not require.
+Segal's decision to retain the team and expand capability rather than reduce headcount — documented in You On AI's final chapters — represented a specific institutional choice that Schumpeter's framework identifies as consequential but does not require.

 The training's broader significance is as a field report from inside Stage Four of the creative destruction cycle.
 What Segal observed in February 2026 is the adaptation phase in miniature — the institutional question of how to redistribute the productivity gains the technology makes possible.